Worlds apart: The post-WWII divide that gave birth to the Cold War

 Franklin Roosevelt, on the other hand, was more optimistic about Soviet intentions and saw Stalin as a potential ally in the fight against fascism.

-As a result of the negotiations at Yalta, Stalin gained control over much of Eastern Europe, while the United States and Great Britain took control of Western Europe.
+As a result of the negotiations at Yalta, Stalin gained increase influence over much of Eastern Europe, while the United States and Great Britain took control of Western Europe.

 This would lead to a period of tension and mistrust between the East and West blocs for many years to come.